 - The major principles of religion are described in the Ten Commandments.

-- Bible includes the values of humanity, charity, mercy, repentance etc.
+- The Bible includes the values of humanity, charity, mercy, repentance etc.

 - Guru Nanak is the founder of Sikhism.
 Guru Granth Sahib is the holy book of Sikhs which includes all the hymns and the songs composed by all the ten Gurus of Sikhism.

 - Sikhs believe in Satnaam, God as the almighty.
-A Sect in Sikhs who follow Khalsa Panth is known as a Singh meaning lion or the protector of religion.
+A Sect of Sikhs who follow Khalsa Panth is known as a Singh meaning lion or the protector of religion.